 The following commentary and graphs display the breakdown of income and expenditures.
-This data is adapted from the current and prior year audited financial statements which can be found here and are based on definitions described in the ACFID Code of Conduct.
+This data is adapted from the current and prior year audited financial statements which can be found on our website and are based on definitions described in the ACFID Code of Conduct.